mynameisvinn/Kick/README.md

-# PieKick
+# Kick
-evaluate functions on a remote machine with a single decorator.
+remote code execution with a single decorator.

+## install
+clone this repo and then run `python setup.py install`.

 ## example
 this code snippet executes locally.